 Tax (9.25%): $277.50

 If everything is not separated and only included in the total, at the end of the year, we have to re-calculate everything to find the correct tax amount.
 Isn’t it too much?
 So why don’t we just write them down from the beginning, right?

 Our advice is if your photographer says their package includes sale tax, ask him/her to write down the tax amount.
 If he/she cannot, be careful and think again!

 Once again: “Does it worth the risk of never getting your photos because he/she was audited and bankrupted?
 No, it’s not worth it.
 Trust a professional and pay the tax.”
-We can answer some questions about wedding photography sale tax, but your state’s tax board is the best place to go.
+We can answer some questions about the wedding photography sale tax, but your state’s tax board is the best place to go.
 The folks at California’s Board of Equalization are helpful and will gladly help you with any questions.
 Here’s their number: 1-800-400-7115.
-Better safe then sorry later.
+Better safe than sorry later.